Stray violence marks seventh phase of Bengal Assembly polls

 Stray violence marred the seventh phase of the West Bengal Assembly elections where 34 constituencies went to the polls.
-However, there have been no major incidents so far.
-Till 3 pm 62.27% votes have been polled.
+Till 5 pm, 75.06% votes have been polled.

 The Trinamool Congress (TMC) alleged that the state police resorted to baton charge their cadres without any reason in the Asansol South constituency.
 TMC candidate Saayoni Ghosh rushed to the spot.
 She got involved in a heated exchange of words with a police officer.